MaRDI4NFDI/open-interfaces/docs/source/getting-started/installation.md

 for Julia and Julia packages is described [in this section](#install-julia).

-If your preferred programming language is Python, you can install Open Interfaces via `pip` as described [here](#install-via-pip), which builds Open Interfaces automatically, so you do not have to build the library by hand.
+If your preferred programming language is Python, you can install Open Interfaces via `pip` for Python 3.9+ as described [here](#install-via-pip), which builds Open Interfaces automatically, so you do not have to build the library by hand.